Information Security

 Information Security Management and Audit Mechanisms

-In order to protect the Company's intellectual property (including confidential information) and confidential customer information, Wistron started to conduct multiple self-evaluations and external third-party audits every year in 2017.
-The self-evaluations use NIST CSF and ISO/IEC 27001: 2013 standards.
-The external third-party audits use ISO/IEC 27001: 2013 standards and the information security regulations of customers.
-The aforementioned information security audit operations ensure the Company's implementation of information security regulations and continues to maintain the validity of ISO/IEC 27001 verification.
-In 2022, Wistron also strengthened the internal control mechanism to ensure the effective implementation and continuous improvement of cybersecurity measures in each plant.
-The self-examination of the maintenance and operation units, the audit of the cybersecurity management office and the Audit Office are included in the mechanism of the three lines of cybersecurity defense.
+In order to protect the Company’s intellectual property (including confidential information) and confidential customer information, Wistron started to conduct multiple self-evaluations and external third-party audits every year since 2017.
+For self-evaluations, we comply with NIST CSF and ISO/IEC 27001: 2013 standards.
+For external third-party audits, we comply with ISO/IEC 27001: 2013 standards and the information security regulations of our customers.
+These information security audits ensure enforcement of information security regulations and maintain the validity of ISO/IEC 27001 verification.

 Strengthen information security awareness among employees